Aim 2017 Green Community of the Year

 The City of Fishers hosts free Recycling Days in the spring and fall for residents to recycle electronics, household items (such as mowers, treadmills, bikes, grills, batteries, metals, etc.) and household hazardous wastes (such as automotive fluids, acids, paints, fertilizers, pesticides, PCB ballasts).

 Paper recycling and off-site confidential document shredding are also available.
+See the complete list of accepted items.

 Stormwater Management & Rain Barrel Program